Jump to

 What Is LimeBike?

 Lime (formerly LimeBike) is a transportation sharing program which was founded in January 2017 in Greensboro, North Carolina and now operates out of San Mateo, California.
-While Lime hasn’t been around for long, they rapidly expanded the types of vehicles you can rent from them and where you can use their service.

-Lime vehicles are easily recognizable thanks to their bright green branding and their dockless nature.
 If you stumble across some lime green bikes or scooters just hanging out on a corner or near a bus stop in your city, congratulations, because you’ve just found a Lime vehicle hub.

 Lime Services

 Lime has four different types of vehicles you can rent.
-They are:

 • Lime-S: an electric scooter that can go nearly 15 miles per hour